Darshanzapda/facebook_insights_microservice/README.md

 #### 4. Set Up MongoDB
 - Install MongoDB locally or use **MongoDB Atlas** for a cloud-based solution.
+- **Use MongoDB Compass** for an easy-to-use GUI to manage and explore your MongoDB data.
 - If using local MongoDB, start the server:
 ```bash
 mongod --dbpath /data/db